jorgecarleitao/pyglet-gui/docs/manager.rst

     and thus it only :meth:`pyglet_gui.core.Viewer.reset_size`
     with reset_parent=False, i.e. it only uses the top-down drawing.

-    One consequence is that because no one sets its position, it sets its own position from the position computed from :meth:`get_position`.
+    One consequence is that because no one sets its position, it sets its own position, from a position computed from :meth:`get_position`.

     Because it is the root of the tree, it exposes attributes required for drawing to its viewers.
 They are the :class:`pyglet_gui.theme.theme.Theme`, the Batch and batch groups.